 Additionally, by checking the ‘block self-scheduling’ and ‘prevent student requests’ checkbox, students will not have permission to schedule themselves into this course.

 The teacher can then add the other course information, such as the period this will occur during, and the type of appointment, the appointment type could serve as another identifier to this appointment being Accelerated Instruction.
 An Enriching Students Admin user can create custom appointment types for your school.
-Learn more about this feature in our Appointment Types video.
+Learn more about this feature here.

 To finish setting up the appointment on the schedule details page, the teacher would select the day or days they will be holding this session.
 In addition, the teacher could add a Zoom or Google Meet link if this session will be occurring virtually.